KH-ReFined/KH-ReFined/README.md

 - TopazTK for everything else.

 ### Kingdom Hearts - Birth by Sleep
+- Denhonator for his work on Volume Mute.
 - TopazTK for everything so far.

 ## Disclaimer